TheBestTvarynka/rust-assignments/3-polimorphism/README.md

 _Note 1: You **are not allowed** to change the `Storage` traits or `User` struct definition._

-_Note 2: Injectable.
-What does it mean?_
+_Note 2: Injectable: what does it mean?_ _Injectable_ means that you can inject any `Storage` trait implementation inside `UserRepository` and it will work.
+Your solutions should have two `UserRepository` types (for example, `UserRepositoryStatic` and `UserRepositoryDynamic`).

 ## Part 2